/meta http-equiv="Content-Style-Type" content="text/css">

-The Unitron telescopes illustration here and the literature hosted are from Company Sevens archives and exhibit of telescopes.
+The Unitron telescopes illustration here and the literature hosted are from Company Sevens archives and showroom exhibit of telescopes.

 Distribution History: the distribution of these products overseas was managed by independent distributors selected by Nihon Seiko.
 In the Fall of 1951 the United Trading Company (hence UNITRON) based in Massachusetts commenced marketing the telescopes in the USA.
 For most other countries they were marketed under the trade marks POLAREX or POLAREX.
 Harrison Scientific on rue Sainte-Catherine in Montreal also marketed these in Canada as POLAREX.
 The same trade name applied for the Netherlands, Belgium, and Luxemburg (the Benelux countries) where they were sold by retailers including Bhillen Foto of Arnhem, and Polaris in Amstelveen and Antwerpen for example.
 The telescopes were marketed similarly in France and several other countries in Europe.

-Right: focusers of the same basic model 75mm telescope but branded Polarex, Unitron, Weltblick.
+Right: focusers of the same basic model 75mm telescope but branded Polarex, Unitron, and Weltblick.
 The focuser at left is the Deluxe Focuser (not to be confused with the 2 inch Super Focuser) made to support a camera or other heavier attachments and featuring the drawtube lock.
 In Company Seven archives (68,308 bytes)

 In Germany these were marketed from the early 1960s through the Spring of 1985 as UNITRON by Manfred Wachter Präzisionsmechanik und Optik of Bodelshausen at Tübingen (near Stuttgart), whose well illustrated literature remains a good source of information about these products even today.
 In the mid 1980s these were distributed by Neckermann AG based in Frankfurt, Germany that sold these bearing the trade name WELTBLICK (World View).